What you need to know

 -

-Painful or swollen testicles (although this is less common)
+Painful or swollen testicles (less common)

 Throat infections usually do not have symptoms, but may cause: